xplshn/pelf/README.md

 Using the `pelf_linker`, the `mpv.blob` can access binaries inside `spectrwm.blob` as well as its own binaries.
 By doing `mpv.blob --pbundle_link ani-cli`, you ensure that `mpv.blob` can access `ani-cli` and other utilities in the linked bundles.

 ## Installation ![pin](assets/pin.svg)

-To install the PELF toolkit and its associated tools, follow these steps:
+To install the PELF toolkit, follow these steps:

 1. Clone the repository:
     ```sh